Physical measures for mostly sectional expanding flows: Introduction and statement of results

-where $\delta_w$ represents the Dirac measure at a point $w$.
-The Ergodic Theorem asserts that time averages do exist at almost every point for any invariant probability.
-Moreover, if the measure is ergodic, then the time average coincides with the space average, that is, the invariant probability measure itself.
+Much of the recent progress in Dynamics is a consequence of a probabilistic approach to the understanding of complicated dynamical systems, where one focuses on the statistical properties of ``typical orbits'', in the sense of large volume in the ambient space.
+We deal here with flows $\phi_t:M\to M$ on compact manifolds.
+The most basic statistical data are the time averages $T^{-1} \int_0^T \delta_{\phi_t (z)} \,dt$, where $\delta_w$ represents the Dirac measure at a point $w$.
+Birkhoff's Ergodic Theorem asserts that time averages admit asymptotic limits in the weak$^*$ topology at almost every point $z$ with respect to any invariant probability $\mu$.
+That is, for every continuous observable $\psi:M\to\RR$ there exists a subset $E\subset M$ of full measure $\mu(E)=1$ so that $\lim_{T\nearrow\infty} \frac1T \int_0^T \psi(\phi_t (z)) \,dt = \wt{\psi}(z)$ is well-defined for each $z\in E$.
+Moreover, if the measure is ergodic, then the time average coincides with the space average, that is, $\wt{\psi}(z)=\int\psi\,d\mu$ for $z\in E$.
 However, many invariant measures are singular with respect to volume in general, and so the Ergodic Theorem is not enough to understand the behavior of positive volume (Lebesgue measure) sets of orbits.

-An \emph{physical measure} is an invariant probability measure for which time averages exist and coincide with the space average, for a set of initial conditions with positive Lebesgue measure.
+A \emph{physical measure} is an invariant probability measure for which time averages exist and coincide with the space average, for a set of initial conditions with positive Lebesgue measure, i.e. in the weak$^*$ topology of convergence of probability measures we have

 This set is the \emph{basin} of the measure.
-Sinai, Ruelle and Bowen introduced this notion more than forty years ago, and proved that for uniformly hyperbolic (Axiom~A) diffeomorphisms and flows time averages exist for Lebesgue almost every point and coincide with one of finitely many physical measures; see~\cite{Si72,BR75,Ru76}.
+Sinai, Ruelle and Bowen introduced this notion about fifty years ago, and proved that, for uniformly hyperbolic (Axiom~A) diffeomorphisms and flows, time averages exist for Lebesgue almost every point and coincide with one of finitely many physical measures; see~\cite{BR75,Si72}.

-The problem of existence and finiteness of physical measures, beyond the Axiom A setting, remains a main goal of Dynamics.
-The construction of the so called Gibbs $u$-states, by Pesin and Sinai in \cite{PS82}, was the beginning of the extension of the Sinai, Ruelle and Bowen ideas to partially hyperbolic systems, a fruitful generalization of the notion of uniform hyperbolicity, which more recently was shown to encompass Lorenz-like and singular-hyperbolic flows \cite{Tu99,MPP99,MPP04} and to be a consequence of robust transitivity \cite{BDP}.
-We refer the reader to \cite{BDV2004,AraPac2010} for surveys on much of the progress obtained so far and the recent extensions to higher-dimensional flows \cite{LeplYa17,araujo_2021}.
+The problem of existence (and finiteness) of physical measures, beyond the Axiom A setting, remains a main goal of Dynamics.
+The construction of the so called Gibbs $u$-states, by Pesin and Sinai in \cite{PS82}, was the beginning of the extension of the Sinai, Ruelle and Bowen ideas to partially hyperbolic systems, a fruitful generalization of the notion of uniform hyperbolicity, which more recently was shown to encompass Lorenz-like or singular-hyperbolic flows \cite{MPP99} and to be a consequence of robust transitivity: see the surveys \cite{AraPac2010s,BDV2004} for much of the progress obtained so far and the recent extensions to higher-dimensional flows \cite{araujo_2021,LeplYa17}.